Costco: Wait For A Pullback

 If there's one retailer that looks immune to 'Amazon (NASDAQ:AMZN) disruption', it is Costco (NASDAQ:COST).
 Costco's membership-based model has produced fantastic results.
 The fact that Costco keeps gaining customers and members despite the disruptive increase in the popularity of e-commerce tells a lot about people's shopping habits and also about the strengths of Costco as a business.
 After reporting Q1 FY 2017 results earlier this month, Costco looks very strong from a financial perspective.
 But is the stock worth buying right now?
-Before furnishing an answer to this question let's first look at the recent movement of Costco's stock and discuss the company's financial performance and prospects.
+Before furnishing an answer to this question, let's first look at the recent movement of Costco's stock and discuss the company's financial performance and prospects.

 COST's current price is sitting above the 20-day Exponential Moving Average ("EMA"), which itself is sitting ~1% above the 50-day EMA.
 Readers unfamiliar with moving averages can bolster their background knowledge by reading this.
 A moving average with a shorter time frame mimics a stock's actual price more accurately than a moving average with a longer time frame.
 As a 20-day EMA reacts faster to price changes than a 50-day EMA, it should be clear from the chart above that Costco's stock is in an uptrend.